Sammany1/Graph_Search_Visualizer/README.md

 - **Interactive Graph Creation**: Users can place nodes anywhere on the screen and connect them with edges.
 - **Algorithm Visualization**: Supports BFS, DFS, Dijkstra's, and Bellman-Ford algorithms.
 - **Real-Time Graph Dictionary**: Automatically updates a dictionary representation of the graph as nodes and edges are created.
+- **Supports Unweighted and Weighted Graphs**: Users can create both unweighted and weighted graphs.
+  - If an unweighted graph is used and Dijkstra or Bellman-Ford is selected, the graph is automatically converted to a weighted graph with all edge weights set to one.
+- **Search Results Display**: The results of the search algorithms are shown in a separate panel for easy analysis.

 ## Requirements